Jiao-77/Geo-Layout-Transformer/README.md

 -   [ ] **Generative Design**: Using the learned representations in a generative framework to synthesize "correct-by-construction" layouts.

 Please feel free to open an issue or submit a pull request.

+---

+Made with ❤️ for EDA research and open-source collaboration.